-Icon Action Category 7 Creates a new KeyStore.
-4 Opens an existing KeyStore.
+Icon Action Category

+7 Creates a new KeyStore.

+Opens an existing KeyStore.
+File

 Opens an existing Certificate as Standalone.

-File Saves the active document.
+Saves the active document.

 9 Saves all documents.

 5 Undo the last action, if possible.

-Lindo/Dodo C Redo allows commands that have previously been undone with the Undo to be redone.
-Removes the currently selected data from the active document and put it on the clipboard.
+C Redo allows commands that have previously been undone with the Undo to be redone.
+Undo/Redo

+Removes the currently selected data from the active document and put it on the clipboard. ive

 Copies selected data onto the clipboard.
 Clipboard

 Inserts a copy of the clipboard contents at the insertion point.

-aļb Changes the alias name for the KeyStore entry.
+ajb Changes the alias name for the KeyStore entry.
 Edit

 × Deletes the KeyStore entry.
-Edit

-?
+Euit

 Changes the KeyStore password.

-Ŷ Ţ Converts the KeyStore type.
+13 Converts the KeyStore type.
+KeyStore

 Generates a Key Pair.

-s Generates a Secret Key.
-KeyStore
+5 Generates a Secret Key.

 3 Retrieves Certificates from SSL.

-•3 Imports a Key Pair.
+• Imports a Key Pair.

 X Imports a trusted Certificate.

-There is also a memory usage toolbar icon showing the current memory and the current maximum memory of the Java Heap.
+A memory usage toolbar icon showing the current memory and the current maximum memory of the Java Heap is also present.
 When clicking on it, you can force the garbage collection.